 Carrier companies and their insurance providers are keenly aware of just how high the stakes can be in a truck accident claim.
 They are prepared to defend against them aggressively.

 As a rule of thumb, the more serious the injuries, the more complex the claim.
 From complicated medical evidence to high-pressure insurance tactics, the process can be more challenging than it ought to be.
 After all, you and your family have enough on your table as it is.
-An experienced New York truck accident lawyer can help to protect your interests and level the playing field.
+An experienced White Plains truck accident lawyer can help to protect your interests and level the playing field.

 State and Federal Trucking Laws